-Kentucky law recognizes many types of advance directives, including living will directives, healthcare surrogate designations, durable powers of attorney, and mental health treatment directives.
-A healthcare surrogate designation or a power of attorney for healthcare are documents that appoint someone else to make your healthcare decisions if you are incapable.
-A Kentucky living will directive includes a healthcare surrogate designation, in addition to providing a set of instructions about care at the end of life.
+Kentucky law recognizes many types of advance directives, including living will directives, healthcare surrogate designations, durable powers of attorney and mental health treatment directives.
+A healthcare surrogate designation or a power of attorney for healthcare are documents that appoint someone else to make your healthcare decisions if you are incapable of doing so.
+A Kentucky living will directive includes a healthcare surrogate designation and provides a written set of instructions about care at the end of life.